Queuni/Match3-Core/README.md

 - Remove the feature flag now that the feature is fully rolled out

 - Implement a simple metrics endpoint for Prometheus scraping

+- Handle the duplicate key case by merging the values instead of failing